 As you may guess from this picture I love cycling in the woods.
 Make yourself comfortable and enjoy the ride.
-I blog about writing, art, literature, poetry and life.
+I blog about books, art, literature and writing.

 Welcome to my magic blog.

 Congratulations on another published poem.
 You are a published poet many times over .The picture of the carousel fits the image perfectly.
 I feel there may be a lot more metaphors than I understood.
 I'll read it again later.

 Thanks, Manzi.
 It is an honor to know that you are compelled to read it more than once.

 Wonderful poem, Julia, and congratulations on getting it published!
 Everything spinning around its center is a very powerful image, and all the examples in your verses are so true.
 The carousel image here perfectly fits the poem.
 I left a comment on the site.
 Btw, I actually put my real name, Madilyn, not just my blog nickname. :)